DedrichTTP/wowhead_to_wmv/README.md

 4. If you use a dressing-room link it will ask you for a character name.
 5. If all goes well, it will generate a .CHR file to import into WMV and copy the location of it to the clipboard!

+The script also generates a JSON file for debugging and a URL shortcut to the original URL given.

 ---

 # Dependencies Installation Guide